smith-scram-lab/Scram-Flexiv/readme.md

 Regular maintenance is crucial to keep the robot in optimal working condition.
 Refer to the [Maintenance Schedule](path/to/Maintenance_Schedule.pdf) for detailed instructions on maintaining the robot.

 ## Hello World
+Again, this section is written based on the [User manual](https://rdk.flexiv.com/manual/index.html).
 Here in this section is also a step-by-step guide to play with Flexiv Rizon 4 in our lab.
 I assume you start with a blank system.
 (Just like what I have now) And I assume you followed the [Getting started Section](#Getting-started)

+$${\color{red}ATTENTION}$$

 **Meaning you already finished the first three steps, especially went over the safety protocol**

+Then you are good to proceed

+### Setup the Robot
+Prepare your teach pendant, the Windows Surface Tablet.
+Charge it.

+#### Light the robot up
+Make sure nothing/no one is within the range of robot.
+Have the control bar in hand, make sure the emergency stop is engaged, and turn on the power switch.
+**Before proceeding, make sure the robot is securely mounted onto a steady base and won’t topple over when moving at a high speed with sudden stops.**

+#### Connect the UI tablet(teach pendant)
+Either with cable or not
+Then enable the robot, click 'on'

+#### Activate RDK server.
+OOPS === This is where I left ---- Will be back

 -----------------------------------------------------------